Alloy 718 Round Bar , Plate, Sheet and Coil - AMS 5596, 5662, N07718

 This grade of Inconel accounts for roughly half of the production of superalloys today, and is widely used in power industries due to its high stress resistance at temperatures found in gas turbines.
-It is so prevalent in these applications that around 30% of the weight of the GE CF6 engine comes from alloy 718.
+It is so prevalent in these applications that around 30% of the weight of a typical engine comes from alloy 718.
 It is used in compressor blades and vanes, shafts, supports cases and more.

 Almost half of the Inconel 718 produced today is used in aerospace applications like aircraft and rocket engines, for many essential components like blades and sheets.
 This super alloy excels at a range of temperatures while maintaining creep resistance, corrosion resistance, tensile strength, and yield strength that prevents stress fractures in common operating conditions.
 The strong toughness at low temperatures that makes it ideal for spacecraft also make it perfect for cryogenic applications, such as storage containers for liquid nitrogen held at -196 degrees F.

 United Performance Metals is a top global distributor of alloy 718 in round bar, plate and sheet formulations, and we have supplied many large (and smaller) names in the aerospace and power industries.
 Give us a call to found out what we can do for you.